Jango73/Aze/AzeLib/concept/Aze.md

 ### Step 6
 Merge A on C.
-Common ancestor of CC3 and MA6 is CC2.
+Common ancestors of CC3 and MA6 are multiple: CC2, CB3, CA2...

 ```
     Branch A root                                                                   Branch A tip